TVPlayerSupport/IPTVPlayerSupport/index.md

 1. Mouse move to the Left or Right side of the window, show the Playlist.
 2. Mouse move to the Mid area of the window, hidden the Playlist.

-- Menu control
-1. Click the Menu Playback (On the Top Left Corner)
-2. You will see the subMenu: Show/Hidden Playlist
-3. Just Click the subMenu

 ### Support multi Playlist files, How to remove a file from the TableView?